 4. Vacation and Sick Leave

 When reviewing your teaching contract, it’s crucial to pay attention to the clauses related to vacation and sick leave.
+These leave policies apply to every employee covered by the teaching contract.
 Here are some steps to consider:

 - Check the number of vacation days and understand how they are accrued.